 The directors bring a broad range of expertise, skills and experience from diverse backgrounds including those appropriate to the activities of Spark Infrastructure.
 The composition of the Board provides an appropriate balance of skills and experience with the additional rigour and assurance provided by a majority of independent directors.
-Each Director brings skills relevant to the successful conduct of the Spark Infrastructure business including effective oversight of Spark's investment in regulated electricity distribution and transmission businesses in Australia (comprised of Victoria Power Networks (i.e., CitiPower and Powercor), SA Power Networks and TransGrid).
+Each director brings skills relevant to the successful conduct of the Spark Infrastructure business including effective oversight of Spark Infrastructure's investment in regulated electricity distribution and transmission businesses in Australia (comprised of Victoria Power Networks (i.e., CitiPower and Powercor), SA Power Networks and TransGrid).
 These include, on a combined basis, experience in infrastructure, financial analysis and reporting skills, knowledge of the investment businesses, experience in corporate activity such as mergers, acquisitions and structuring of transactions, experience in corporate governance and disclosure matters, and experience in financial services and licence obligations.
-The qualifications, experience and special responsibilities of directors, together with their appointment dates, are set out in the Directors' Report at pages 1-3 of the 2015 Annual Report.
+The qualifications, experience and special responsibilities of directors, together with their appointment dates, are set out in the Directors' Report at pages 1-3 of the 2016 Annual Report.

-Spark Infrastructure has prepared a skills matrix identifying the key categories of skills, expertise and diversity that the Spark Infrastructure Board currently has.
+Spark Infrastructure has prepared a skills matrix identifying the key categories of skills, expertise and diversity that the Spark Infrastructure Board has as at the date of this statement.
 The skills matrix is set out below.